 One of the best ways to save money on whole foods is to buy them in bulk when you can get good savings, and store them for the future.
-I’ve written about How to Store Nuts and Seeds, The Easiest Way to Preserve Herbs, The Easiest Way to Freeze Tomatoes, How to Store Prepared Beans, and How to Store Leafy Greens, but today I’m sharing how to store one of our favorite foods–how to freeze blueberries.
+I’ve written about How to Store Nuts and Seeds, How to Store Prepared Beans, and How to Store Leafy Greens, but today I’m sharing how to store one of our favorite foods–how to freeze blueberries.

-I guess this post could also be called “How to Freeze Berries Without Having Them End Up in One Big Clump!”
+I guess this post could also be called “How to Freeze Blueberries Without Having Them End Up in One Big Clump!”

 or “The Easiest Way to Preserve Blueberries.”
 Because I’ve tried other ways and this is just well–simply the easiest.